 When it comes to value for money and long-lasting durability, very few roofing materials offer as many wide-ranging benefits as slate.
 The simple fact of the matter is that slate has an elegant and stylish feel to it, but on top of that, it is also a really durable and long-lasting material that, if maintained correctly, could last over one hundred years for your home.
 This makes it the perfect choice for homeowners who have had their home in the family for many decades and want to pass on this home to future generations.
-So, if you are looking for a roofing type that gives you a little bit of everything then you need to call Johnson Roofing & Repair, LLC today and allow our skilled and diligent team to provide your home with our exemplary slate roofing services in Benton, Little Rock or Fayetteville, AR.
+So, if you are looking for a roofing type that gives you a little bit of everything then you need to call Johnson Roofing & Repair, LLC today and allow our skilled and diligent team to provide your home with our exemplary slate roofing services in Benton or Little Rock, AR.

 The simple answer to this question is yes.
 However, it is important to remember that if you want your roof repaired, then you need to invest in a professional roofing contractor you can trust.
 The fact of the matter is that by investing in Johnson Roofing & Repair, LLC's tried and trusted roofing repair service, you can have your slate roof repaired at any time.
 Having regular, professional and thorough slate roof inspections from Johnson Roofing & Repair, LLC means that your slate can remain in the best possible condition for as long as possible and will also reduce your roof's maintenance and repair needs.